 Please also refer to the ICMJE Recommendations for the Protection of Research Participants

-Clinical Medicine Insights: Oncology conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment.
+Clinical Medicine Insights: Oncology endorses the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment.
 The trial registration number (TRN) and date of registration should be included as the last line of the manuscript abstract.
 However, consistent with the AllTrials campaign, retrospectively registered trials will be considered.
 The trial registration number, date of registration, the trial registry name, and the words ‘retrospectively registered’ should be included as the last line of the abstract.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist should be uploaded with your submission as a supplementary file.
 Systematic reviews and meta-analyses should include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist should be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.

 Other resources can be found at NLM’s Research Reporting Guidelines and Initiatives.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.